cartographer-project/point_cloud_viewer/README.md

 Build with `cargo build --release`, run with `target/release/sdl_viewer <octree directory>`.

+In the point cloud viewer, navigate with keys A, W, D, S. Rotate using the touchpad.
+Keys 9 and 0 make points smaller and larger, keys 7 and 8 make points darker and brighter.

 ## Prior art

 This work was inspired through the following projects.